-You probably know the March for Life from its demonstration each January in Washington, D.C.
+You probably know the March for Life from its demonstration each January.
+Hundreds of thousands of pro-lifers gather in Washington, D.C., to march from the U.S. Capitol building to the Supreme Court to rally for the protection of unborn children and their mothers.
 Maybe you’ve even participated.

-Who: March for Life Education and Defense Fund
+What is the March for Life Education and Defense Fund?

-March for Life was founded in 1973 following the U.S. Supreme Court’s decision legalizing abortion in Roe v.
-Wade.
-Every January since then, March for Life has held a peaceful march to the U.S. Supreme Court to mark the decision until it is overturned.
+March for Life was founded in 1973 following the U.S. Supreme Court’s decision in Roe v.
+Wade, which legalized abortion in all 50 states.
+Every January since then, March for Life has held a peaceful march to the Supreme Court to mark the decision until Roe is overturned.
 Hundreds of thousands of pro-lifers attend each year.

-But for the past seven years, March for Life has had to fight for its right to operate according to its pro-life beliefs in court.
+But, for the past several years, March for Life has had to fight for its right to operate according to its pro-life beliefs in court.

-Under the Obama Administration, the U.S. Department of Health and Human Services (HHS) mandated that employers provide their employees with abortion-inducing drugs, sterilization, and contraception—regardless of their religious or moral convictions.
-If they refused, they faced heavy financial penalties under Obamacare.
+In 2012, the Obama administration’s Department of Health and Human Services (HHS) mandated that employers provide their employees with abortion-inducing drugs, sterilization, and contraception—regardless of their religious or moral convictions.
+If they refused, they faced heavy financial penalties under the Affordable Care Act.

 In May 2016, the Supreme Court dealt another blow to the mandate in Zubik v.
 Burwell, which involved five Christian colleges and many other religious groups, including the Little Sisters of the Poor.
 The Court sent these cases back to the lower courts, asking HHS to come to a resolution that did not burden the religious organizations.

 In 2017, the Trump Administration issued new HHS rules, freeing a number of nonprofits with moral or religious objections from the abortion-pill mandate and paving the way for many of the pending lawsuits to finally be resolved (as many have been since).